oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 "device_session":
 : OPTIONAL.
 If the client has previously obtained a device session, described in {{device-session}}.

-"client_id":
-: REQUIRED if the client is not authenticating with the authorization server.

 Specific implementations as well as extensions to this specification MAY define additional parameters to be used at this endpoint.

 For example, the client makes the following request to initiate a flow